Syed Shahid Hamid: Founding Inter-Services Intelligence

 When Pakistan was created, he opted to join the Pakistan Army.
-As a Lieutenant-Colonel in 1948, he set up the Inter Services Intelligence from a small office in Karachi.
-Lieutenant-Colonel Hamid set up the ISI along with former British Indian Army Major General Sir Robert Cawthome, then Deputy Chief of Staff of the Pakistan Army.
-The Australian-born Cawthorne succeeded Hamid as head of the ISI after Lieutenant-Colonel Hamid's promotion.
+Lieutenant-Colonel Hamid and former British Indian Army Major General Sir Walter Cawthorn, then Deputy Chief of Staff of the Pakistan Army, were Inter Services Intelligence co-creators.
+The Australian-born Cawthorn succeeded Hamid as head of the ISI after Lieutenant-Colonel Hamid's promotion.

 Post-ISI Senior appointments

-In 1978, he was summoned back to public life by President Zia ul-Haq, and served as a federal cabinet minister for three years.
+Hamid retired during the imposition of martial law in 1958, later serving as a minister on the Cabinet of Pakistan from 1978 to 1981.

 Post-retirement

-Shahid Hamid was deeply interested in education, and helped found and became a patron of the Aligarh Old Boys Association and established Sir Syed School and Sir Syed Science College for boys and girls at Tipu Road, Rawalpindi.
-After traveling across Pakistan's mountainous Northern Areas, he helped open up the region for local people and tourists by supporting road projects and writing books and articles in which he described the beauty of the area.
-For the last 20 years of his life, he wrote and researched books.
-He wrote one of the early books on Hunza after first visiting in 1954 when the valley was only accessible on horseback or on foot.
-Other books covered the politics of the Pakistan Movement, and the Pakistani army, as well as an autobiography.
+He became a patron of the Aligarh Old Boys Association and established Sir Syed School and Sir Syed Science College for boys and girls at Tipu Road, Rawalpindi.
+As an author, he wrote one of the early books on Hunza after first visiting in 1954 when the valley was only accessible on horseback or on foot.

+Hamid spent his later years writing and researching books.
+He wrote six books on the Northern Areas, the politics of partition and the Pakistan army, and an autobiography.
+His son, Major General Syed Ali Hamid, continues his father's legacy as an author.

+Shahid Hamid had numerous close friends in England, where he invariably spent the summer.
+'Shaigan', his home in Rawalpindi, became very popular with foreign diplomats, journalists and military men.
+British cabinet ministers and US secretaries of state were also frequent visitors.

+He maintained a close friendship with Field Marshal Sir Claude Auchinleck, whose mentorship and kindness he and other British Indian veterans enjoyed greatly.